2020 United States presidential election in Tennessee

 The 2020 United States presidential election in Tennessee was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 Tennessee voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
 Tennessee has 11 electoral votes in the Electoral College.

 Prior to the election, all major news organizations once again considered Tennessee a safe or likely red state; the state has voted Republican in every presidential election since 2000, including by double-digit margins since 2004.

 Trump won Tennessee with 60.66% of the vote, almost tied with his 60.72% vote share in 2016.
 Despite this, Biden got 37.45% of the vote, three points better than Hillary Clinton.
 Prior to the election, all 17 news organizations considered this a state Trump would win, or a safe red state.
 Tennessee has not supported a Democrat for president since 1996.

 Per exit polls by the Associated Press, Trump's strength in Tennessee came from a 69% showing among Southern whites, who made up 84% of the electorate.
 Similarly, Trump carried white born-again/Evangelical Christians by 86%–12%.
 The state of Tennessee is entirely covered in the Bible Belt.

-The only strength Biden showed was with 88% of African-American voters.
+The only strength Biden showed was with 88% of African American voters.
+Biden won 64.4% of the vote in Shelby County, Tennessee, (Note: Shelby County is home to Memphis, and is majority African-American.) the highest vote share in the county for the Democratic Party since 1944.
 65% of voters opposed removing Confederate statues from public places in Tennessee, and these voters backed Trump by 83%–15%.